 Current work in a new generation of scaffolds for tissue engineering using biological-polymer composites is centered on using nanocomposite materials.
 Working with nanoparticles requires a state-of-the-art electron microscope (ESEM) which the team was able to purchase with a grant from the Royal Free Charity.
 This microscope is essential for research and the development of organs within a clinical setting using materials and biological cells and/or tissue.
 For the development of organs, the team use scaffolds and stem cells in bioreactors and the ESEM is the only method of seeing how the stem cells are incorporated into the scaffold material.

-The Rapid Diagnostic Pathway Project (Started November 2014)
+Rapid Diagnostic Pathway Project (Started November 2014)

-A three year multicentre project into early diagnosis of pancreatic cancer.
 This UCL project is led by Dr Steve Pereira and sponsored by charitable funds, including Pancreatic Cancer UK, Gemma Fund, Nicki’s Smile as well our charity fund Fiorina.
 Its aims are to identify patients with early pancreatic cancer by testing symptomatic “high risk” patients with a panel of blood biomarkers.
 Validation of a diagnostic biomarkers panel combined with “symptoms tool” for early detection of pancreatic cancer could potentially save hundreds of lives in the UK every year.